tgckpg/BotanJS-vim/README.md

 Please head to the release section of this repo.

 ## Dependency
 All downloadable versions are standalone.
-For development, see [contribution](/#user-content-how-can-i-contribute)
+For development, see the bottom of this readme.

 ## Demo
 Visit the demo over [here](https://tgckpg.github.io/VimArea)